-The optional X75OPT-AS-16 module is required for synchronizing, delaying and processing mono audio for SD-SDI and HD-SDI inputs.
 With control panel shortcuts, you can select an input (or multiple inputs) and immediately send it to all audio outputs.
-Press the Audio In button to select any one set of audio inputs to be sent out to all audio multiple output sets.
+Directly press the Audio In button to select any one set of audio inputs to be sent out to all audio multiple output sets.
 The LEDs to the top, right side of this button indicate which input is currently selected.
 When the selected input signal is absent, the LED flashes.

-Available audio inputs include the following:
+Available audio input groups include the following:

-- User-Customizable settings

-- Analog-4 mono channels of analog audio input

-- AES-5 channels

-- SD-16 channels from the SD-SDI De-Embedder

-- HD-16 channels from the HD-SDI De-Embedder
+- User - Analog-4 mono channels of analog audio input - AES-5 channels - SD-8 or 16 channels from the SD-SDI de-embedder - HD-8 or 16 channels from the HD-SDI de-embedder - Dolby-10 channels from the internal Dolby encoder

-- Dolby Dec-Dolby audio option

 Depending upon which input you have selected, the X75 unit automatically and logically maps all output channels.
-When two or more audio input groups are selected, the Audio In Src Select parameter is automatically set to the User setting.
+When you select two or more audio input groups, the Audio In Src Select parameter is automatically set to the User setting, and this control is available from the Audio Setup>Routing submenu.

-The User mode includes Audio Setup and Routing submenus.
-From these submenus, you can manipulate the input and output audio channels' routing controls for custom configurations to suit most of your applications.
-To switch between Mono and Stereo audio processing control, press the Ctrl and Mo/St buttons simultaneously.
-When Mono control is active, each button controls an individual gain.
-When Stereo control is active, the top and bottom front panel buttons work together (are "married") so that either button will adjust the gain in stereo pairs.
+To switch between mono and stereo audio processing control, press the Ctrl and Mo/St buttons simultaneously.
+When mono control is active, each button controls an individual gain.
+When stereo control is active, the top and bottom front panel buttons work together (are "married") so that either button will adjust the gain in stereo pairs.